eslint/eslint/docs/rules/README.md

 # Rules

 Rules in ESLint are divided into several categories to help you better understand their value.
-Though none are enabled by default, you can turn on rules that ESLint recommends by specifying your configuration to inherit from `eslint:recommended`.
+All rules are disabled by default.
+ESLint recommends some rules to catch common problems, and you can use these recommended rules by including `extends: "eslint:recommended"` in your configuration file.
 The rules that will be enabled when you inherit from `eslint:recommended` are indicated below as "(recommended)".
-For more information on how to configure rules and inherit from `eslint:recommended`, please see the [configuration documentation](../user-guide/configuring.md).
+For more information on how to configure rules and use `extends`, please see the [configuration documentation](../user-guide/configuring.md).

 Some rules are fixable using the `--fix` command line flag.
 Those rules are marked as "(fixable)" below.